 What they don’t always get, however, are the words that you use.
 Dogs can become excellently accustomed to the handful of instructions that you use regularly (for example: “come,” “walk,” “no,” and “kibble,”) but anything beyond that might be entering the realms of unintelligibility.

 Body language, on the other hand, is a much safer way to communicate with your dog if you want to be understood.

 7. Dogs are not babies

-While you may be tempted to dress up your dog, carry them about, or cuddle them constantly, remember their needs.
-Your dog is not a human baby and needs to assert his or her independence.
-If they’re strapped into a baby carrier, then when will your pup fulfil their very important to-do list of sniffing, exploring, and generally running around?
+While you may be tempted to dress up your dog, carry it about, or cuddle it constantly, remember its needs.
+Your dog is not a human baby and needs to assert its independence.
+If it’s strapped into a baby carrier, then when will your pup fulfill its very important to-do list of sniffing, exploring, and generally running around?

 There’s one exception, says Melissa McCue-McGrath, author of Considerations for the City Dog: “A dog coat or special blanket when you take short-haired or small dogs for a walk outside, when the temperature drops below freezing.”